MASO (Multi-Agent Security Operations)

 When agents work together, trust gets complicated.

 Multi-Agent Security Operations secures systems where many AI agents collaborate.
-The same four layers apply, but now they have to govern what agents do to each other.
+The same three control layers apply, with the circuit breaker behind them, but now they have to govern what agents do to each other.

 The shift